Luxbane/FrameMeld/README.md

 - **An NVIDIA GPU** with NVENC support for your target codec (AV1 NVENC requires RTX 40-series or newer; HEVC/H.264 NVENC support goes back further — check [NVIDIA's encoder support matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new)).
 - **Internet connection on first launch**, to download the runtime (see [How the runtime works](#how-the-runtime-works) below).

-That's it — no Flowframes install, no manual FFmpeg download, nothing else to set up.

 ## Download (recommended for most people)